w3c/wcag-act/wcag-ruleset-review-process.md

 - Is the rule up to date?
 - Are the assumptions acceptable?
 - Is the implementation data correct?
-- Is the rule consistent with existing WCAG documents?
+- Is the rule consistent with existing accessibility standards?
 - Are there any remaining open issues for this rule that were opened prior to this review?
 - Do you have any further questions or concerns about this rule?
 - Do you think this rule is ready to be published?